lemire/testingRNG/README.md

 - splitmix64 is a random number generator in widespread use and part of the standard Java API, we adapted a port to C produced by Vigna.
 It produces 64-bit numbers.
 - pcg32 and pcg64 are instances of the PCG family designed by O'Neill.
 They produce either 32-bit or 64-bit outputs.
 - xorshift32 is a classical xorshift random number generator.
 We do not expect it to do well.
 - xorshift128plus, xorshift1024star and xoroshiro128plus are recently proposed random number generator by Vigna.
+There are many parameters possible, but we used those recommended by Vigna.
+For xorshift128plus, the V8 JavaScript runtime opted for other constants, so we add a new generator "v8xorshift128plus" which relies on constants that Vigna recommended against using, but that are apparently used by V8.
 - rand is whatever random number number generator your C standard library provides.
 It is a useful point of reference when assessing speed.
 - lehmer64 is a simple (but fast) Multiplicative Linear Congruential Generator
 - aesctr is a random number generator based on the AES cipher (contributed by Samuel Neves)